Clay vs Apollo

 ZoomInfo's buying signals sync directly to Salesloft's sequencing engine through Salesloft Rhythm, triggering personalized multi-channel outreach the moment a prospect shows intent.
 Chorus provides conversation intelligence with 14 technology patents, capturing every call, meeting, and email and feeding insights back into the GTM Context Graph.

-This means the outreach a rep sends tomorrow is informed by what worked (and what didn't) across thousands of similar conversations.
+This means the outreach a rep sends tomorrow is informed by what worked (and what did not) across thousands of similar conversations.
+Thomson Reuters increased closed-won deals by 40% and achieved 115% average quota attainment each month using ZoomInfo's GTM platform.
 Apollo's conversation intelligence is competent.
 ZoomInfo captures the full context of every deal interaction and feeds it back into the intelligence layer that powers every other GTM motion.

 Intent data and signal detection